docker/docs/docker-hub/access-tokens.md

 ---

 If you are using the [Docker Hub CLI](https://github.com/docker/hub-tool#readme){: target="_blank" rel="noopener" class="_"}
-tool (currently experimental) to access Hub images from the Docker CLI., you can create personal access tokens (PAT) as alternatives to your password.
+tool (currently experimental) to access Hub images from the Docker CLI, you can create personal access tokens (PAT) as alternatives to your password.

 Compared to passwords, personal access tokens provide the following advantages: